thomasgtaylor/how.wtf/content/post/2023-11-11-custom-memory-in-langchain.md

 The `chat_history` may be used for instantiating other types of memory!

-Here is an example from the langchain [documentation](https://python.langchain.com/docs/expression_language/cookbook/memory) using the `ChatMessageHistory`:
+Here is an example from the langchain [documentation](https://python.langchain.com/docs/expression_language/cookbook/memory) using the `ChatMessageHistory` with Langchain Expression Language (LCEL):

 ```python
 import json